lucat420/Thin-film-sim/README.md

-# Optical Interference Filter Simulator - Lab Project
+# Optical Interference Filter Simulator

 ## Project Objective
 This project is an interactive numerical simulator for thin-film optical filters.
 The program calculates the reflectance and transmittance of multi-layer structures using real-world refractive index data.
 Its primary purpose is to analyze how manufacturing thickness tolerances (deposition errors) impact the final spectral performance of a filter.